srijan-paul/snap/README.md

   * `continue` statement for skipping over some loop iterations.
   * `switch` statements.

-- Arrays starting at 1.
+- Arrays starting at 1 is a a minor issue to some.

 Vyse aims to keep most of what Lua provides, but address the aforementioned issues and offer the following QoL feautures:
   - A Familiar syntax for programmers migrating from Javascript and C